 You may have figured out already that growth hacking is not a piece of cake.
 It requires a mix of various skills and a huge portion of creativity.
 However, many examples of its success are real proof that this effort is worth trying.

-Despite the fact that growth hacking was created based on the startup business model, Sean Ellis believes that it can be successfully incorporated also in large, stable companies.
+Despite the fact that growth hacking was created based on the startup business model, Sean Ellis believes that it can be successfully incorporated also in marketing departments of large and stable companies.

 Are you up to the growth hacking challenge?
 Are you ready to revolutionize your marketing and business development efforts?
-I hope this article will help you to start!
+I hope this article will help you to start.
+Also check out our guide on how to scale a business!

 This article was based on two great books: